bazuara/ansible-with-docker/srcs/subject_lvl0.md

 	- Link the /sample/index.html to
 	  /usr/share/nginx/html/index.html
 	  (shell module)
+	- Start the nginx server.
+- Don´t worry about a playbook, simple commands will suffice for this level
 - To end your first assignment, you need to communicate the proper message as an international fleet officer (check http://localhost:8081)
 - Check everything is ok and destroy everything after

+- For stability purposes, we recomend to perfom a docker system prune -a after stoping the starfighter containers.
+Be carefull with this command

 - If you have some doubts, all the correct scripts are stored inside /etc/ansible/answers.txt